walkerhughes/portfolio/speech_recognition.md

 30 30 30 30 30
 ```

-Now let's actually train the model!
+Now let's actually train the model.
 With enough examples of MCFF's for each word, we can train a separate GMMHMM for each word.
 We'll use this collection of GMMHMM's to recognize words by their audio when decomposed into their MCFF arrays.

 For each word, we will train 10 separate GMMHMM models, and use the model that has the highest log-likelihood.
 For each GMMHMM, we will use 5 states with 3 mixture components.